Kommo CRM • lead loss in kommo crm

 Why native tools are usually not enough

-kommoCRM has tasks, notifications, and reports, but most of them only help after someone opens the system and starts looking.
+Kommo CRM has tasks, notifications, and reports, but most of them only help after someone opens the system and starts looking.
 That is useful for analysis, but weak as operational control.
 A sales lead cannot keep refreshing filters every half hour just to catch exceptions.
+If you are tuning alert channels separately, review how to configure notifications in Kommo CRM and separate routine events from real exceptions.

 Even a strict process does not solve the problem by itself.
 If a manager forgets to create the next task or misses a fresh inbound lead, the mistake has already happened.
-A report will show it later, but not while the deal can still be recovered easily.
+A report will show it later, but not while the lead can still be recovered easily.

-See where leads drop out of the process in kommoCRM
+See where leads drop out of the process in Kommo CRM

 Try for free How it works